lendkhoa/algorithm-py/designs/k_problems.md

 	return left + k
 ```
 ![missing k-th positive](../resources/missing_k-th_positive.png)

 # Max Consecutive Ones III
-⭐️ Sliding window, keep track of the left and right pointer.
+⭐️ Sliding window, keep track of the left and right pointer. <br>
-Given a binary array nums and integer k, return the maximum number of consecutive 1s in the array if you can flip k 0s
+Given a binary array nums and integer k, return the maximum number of consecutive 1s in the array if you can flip k 0s <br>

-Input: nums = [1,1,1,0,0,0,1,1,1,1,0], k = 2
+>Input: nums = [1,1,1,0,0,0,1,1,1,1,0], k = 2
-Output: 6
+>Output: 6
-Explanation: [1,1,1,0,0,1,1,1,1,1,1]
+>Explanation: [1,1,1,0,0,1,1,1,1,1,1]
-Bolded numbers were flipped from 0 to 1.
+>Bolded numbers were flipped from 0 to 1.
 The longest subarray is underlined.

 ![max consecutive ones 1](../resources/max_consecutive_ones.png)
 ![max consecutive ones 2](../resources/max_consecutive_ones2.jpeg)